 The problem with this (any AdSense click fraud) is scale, if I popped down to my local library once a day and clicked one ad, this would result in 365 AdSense clicks a year, would this throw up a red flag?
 Probably not, but 365 clicks a year isn’t exactly going to be worth the effort of visiting the library every day (at $0.25 a click it’s under $100 a year).
 Basically if it’s financially worthwhile putting the time into AdSense click fraud you are inevitably going to leave a footprint the very smart Google AdSense engineers are going to be able to spot and then ban you for.

-Paid AdSense Click Cheats
+Paid AdSense Click Cheats on Fiverr

 Pay a group of people to visit your website and fraudulently click your AdSense ads.
 This is hiring people from economies where people will work for a dollar a day (India, Africa, Pakistan etc…) and have them generate X number of impressions and Y number of fraudulent clicks per month.
 There’s plenty of people on places like Fiverr and People Per Hour etc… who will happily take your money to click your AdSense ads.

-The problem with this is you are trusting fraudsters to generate impressions and clicks without leaving a footprint the Google AdSense engineers can spot.
+The problem with this is you are trusting fraudsters to generate impressions and ad clicks without leaving a footprint the Google AdSense engineers can spot.
 As has been discussed above this isn’t that easy and running AdSense fraud as a business means large scale which inevitably leaves an even larger footprint which makes it even easier for Google AdSense to spot.

 AdSense Click Exchange Networks